 Modern TVs are far more superior in terms of designs; however, they remain fragile.
-Additionally, they’re heavy items with pointy parts, so the last thing you’d want is for your TV to fall on you.
+Additionally, they’re heavy items with pointy parts, so the last thing you’d want is for your TV to fall on you or your kid.

-Hence the point is that even with a TV stand, your TV is not entirely secure, and this is where propping up TV without a stand comes to the rescue.
+The fact is that even with a fancy TV stand, your TV is not entirely secure, and this is where propping up TV without a stand comes to the rescue.
 Propping up a TV without a stand not only secures your TV but it’ll save tons of space as well.

 Let’s look into some ways to prop the TV up on the wall on your own.

-It typically takes 2-3 people to position the TV.
-One who’ll be viewing determines the acceptable height, and the other two will be doing the heavy lifting.
+It typically takes 2-3 people to position a TV depending on the size.
+The one who’ll be viewing determines the acceptable height, and the other two will be doing the heavy lifting.

 Make sure you don’t position the TV too high, primarily if you use a low-profile mount.
 It might end in you having a sore neck or an unclear picture.
-It will great if you simply mount the TV at eye level when seated.
-This way, the attention level is centred at the highest 2/3 portion of the TV.
+It would be great if you simply mount the TV at eye level when seated.
+This way, the attention level is centered at the highest 2/3 portion of the TV.

 All in all, once you’ve got the peak determined, mark the TV location.
 The marking should then be reinforced with tape on the highest and bottom edge.
 You then can use a level to ensure the TV is not tilted once mounted.